 Q8.
-How many jobs will the project generate?
+Will the project generate new jobs?

 GSNR's project will create living wage employment opportunities, aiding economic growth in the proposed project site communities.
-Once operating, estimated new jobs created by the project are 8 full-time jobs in Stockton (in addition to the stevedores required during ship loading), 55 full-time jobs in Tuolumne, and 65 full-time jobs in Lassen as well as multiples of that number in supply chain jobs such as trucking (at the pellet facilities) and in-forest workers.
+Once operating, estimated new jobs created by the project are several dozen full-time jobs in Lassen and Tuolumne as well as multiples of that number in supply chain jobs such as trucking (at the wood chip facilities) and in-forest workers.
 Additional jobs will be available during facility construction at each of the project sites.